astoko/GNUBot/README.md

 ### Installation

 > [!CAUTION]
 > At the time of writing, the codebase and features mentioned are still in development.
-As a result, the following "Install Guide" describes a Not Yet Implemented Feature.
-This warning will be removed in version 0.1
+> Dev Branch is not recommended for production use. **Proceed with caution!**

 1. Clone the repository
 ```bash